How to switch between relational quantum clocks: Acknowledgements

 \section{Acknowledgements}

 PH thanks Bianca Dittrich for discussion about the time-of-arrival concept.
 The project leading to this publication has initially received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 657661 (awarded to PH).
 PH also acknowledges support through a Vienna Center for Quantum Science and Technology Fellowship.
+This work was supported in part by funding from Okinawa Institute of Science and Technology Graduate University.